-Example: our nighttime feeding plan had set feeding times, depending on the baby’s age and if I worked that day.
-Usually, those times were cluster feeds before bed, after 2 AM, and 5 AM.
+For example, our nighttime feeding plan had set feeding times, depending on the baby’s age and if I worked that day.
+Usually, those times were cluster feeds before bed, after 2 AM, and at 5 AM.

 Know that Reverse Cycling May Affect Your Sleep Training Plan

 Some babies have a difficult time eating at daycare.
 Our oldest son still doesn’t eat well if he’s not at home.
 And as a baby, he drank the bare minimum out of a bottle to stay hydrated.
 He simply did not like to take bottles.

 Then he spent all night nursing and snuggling, trying to make up the calories he didn’t eat during the day.

 This is known as reverse cycling.
 It’s especially common at around 4-5 months of age – and when moms return to work.